 Quantum Security Alert!
-Protect Your Data Now! - YaNoticias
+Protect Your Data Now! - YANoticias

 The Reality of Quantum Risks

 The risks associated with quantum computing are becoming increasingly tangible.
 Innovations in quantum chips that emerged through 2024 have demonstrated their capability to undermine current encryption methods.
-The notion of “Harvest Now, Decrypt Later” further emphasizes the critical urgency for organizations to adopt robust quantum-proof security measures.
+The notion of “Harvest Now, Decrypt Later” further emphasises the critical urgency for organisations to adopt robust quantum-proof security measures.
 As quantum computers become more sophisticated, traditional encryption methods may quickly be rendered obsolete.

 Features of Quantum-Proof Solutions